 To get that big image you’ll need a projector properly sized for the job.

 When you’re shopping for a projector, make sure that you’ll be able to get the image size you need in your mounting configuration by matching the aspect ratio of your projector to your screen with this calculator.
 For more information on projectors, see this article for things to consider and this article for our top picks.

 You’ll need some sort of interface to tell your simulator how you’re hitting the ball so we’ve got four major golf simulator/launch monitor comparisons just for you.
 Most of these will require some form of a PC to run the associated software.

 Best On a Budget: OptiShot2 Simulator

-Pros: $299 (often on sale for less), tracks your favorite clubs to give you feedback on every swing with 16 high-speed 48MHz infrared sensors, has trusted swing accuracy for its affordability, features 15 golf courses, and includes the base, the tee, two golf balls and black plastic housing.
+Pros: Tracks your favorite clubs to give you feedback on every swing with 16 high-speed 48MHz infrared sensors, has trusted swing accuracy for its affordability, features 15 golf courses, and includes the base, the tee, two golf balls and black plastic housing.

 Cons: Sensors may not detect small shots because of sensor placement, less accurate than more expensive models.